nojhan/colout/README.md

   Interpret PATTERN as a predefined theme (perm, cmake, g++, etc.).

 * `-T DIR`, `--themes-dir DIR`:
-  Search for additional themes (colout_*.py files) in this directory.
+  Search for additional themes (colout\_\*.py files) in this directory.

 * `-P DIR`, `--palettes-dir DIR`:
-  Search for additional palettes (*.gpl files) in this directory.
+  Search for additional palettes (\*.gpl files) in this directory.

+* `-d COLORMAP`, `--default COLORMAP`:
+  When using special colormaps (`scale` or `hash`), use this COLORMAP instead of the `spectrum` one.
+  This can be either one of the available colormaps or a comma-separated list of colors.
+  WARNING: be sure to specify a default colormap that is compatible with the special colormap's mode.
+  For instance, if you indicate `scale`, you can use `-d red,green,blue`, but `-d 12,13,14` will fail.
+  Also, if you specify `Scale`, you cannot use `-d red,green,blue`, but `-d Rainbow` will work.

 * `-r TYPE(S)`, `--resources TYPE(S)`:
   Print the names of available resources.
 Use a comma-separated list of resources names